Learn more about PC Insurance.

 As a widely recognized and competitively priced consumer brand, President’s Choice has earned the trust of value-seeking Canadians across the country.
 The financial products offered under the PC Financial brand build upon the company’s reputation of quality and value pricing, making PC Financial a top choice for many savvy consumers.

-The PC Financial advantage
+The PC Insurance advantage.

 In order to find you the best auto insurance for your unique driving situation, PC Financial compares nine insurance companies for you.
 Furthermore, to help customers make an informed decision, PC Financial offers a comprehensive and easy to follow resource centre, covering everything from savings tips, safety checklists, and a breakdown of how auto insurance premiums are calculated.

-In addition to educational support, PC Financial offers a number of industry standard auto insurance discounts, along with some unique offers.
+In addition to educational support, PC Financial Insurance offers a number of industry standard auto insurance discounts, along with some unique offers.
 Here’s a list of what to keep in mind when it comes to PC Financial auto insurance:

 - Clean driving record.
 An effective way to lower your auto insurance premium is to build a driving record that’s free of convictions or accidents.